-On December 12, 2008, as part of the United States Department of the Treasury's (the "Treasury") Capital Purchase Program made available to certain financial institutions in the U.S. pursuant to the Emergency Economic Stabilization Act of 2008 ("EESA"), the Company and the Treasury entered into a Letter Agreement including the Securities Purchase Agreement - Standard Terms incorporated therein (the "Purchase Agreement") pursuant to which the Company issued to the Treasury, in exchange for aggregate consideration of \$75.0 million, (i) 75,000 shares of the Company's Fixed Rate Cumulative Perpetual Preferred Stock, Series A, par value \$0.01 and liquidation preference \$1,000 per share (the "Series A Preferred Stock"), and (ii) a warrant (the "Warrant") to purchase up to 379,811 shares (the "Warrant Common Stock") of the Company's common stock, par value \$0.01 per share, at an exercise price of \$29.62 per share.
+On December 12, 2008, as part of the United States Department of the Treasury's (the "Treasury") Capital Purchase Program made available to certain financial institutions in the U.S. pursuant to the Emergency Economic Stabilization Act of 2008 ("EESA"), the Company and the Treasury entered into a Letter Agreement including the Securities Purchase Agreement - Standard Terms incorporated therein (the "Purchase Agreement") pursuant to which the Company issued to the Treasury, in exchange for aggregate consideration of \$75.0 million, (i) 75,000 shares of the Company's Fixed Rate Cumulative Perpetual Preferred Stock, Series A, par value \$0.01 and liquidation preference \$1,000 per share (the "Series A Preferred Stock"), and (ii) a warrant (the "Warrant") to purchase up to 759,622 split-adjusted shares of the Company's common stock, par value \$0.01 per share, at a split-adjusted exercise price of \$14.81 per share.